krawthekrow/pi-connect-maker/README.md

 - If it starts with `https://` or `http://` and isn't a music clue, then it is a picture clue, and the image will be downloaded from the URL.
 - If it starts with `images/` (for example, `images/clue.png`), then it is a picture clue.
 The image will be taken from your own computer, in the `images` folder (you'll have to create one yourself with `mkdir images` in the same directory as `index.js`).
 It must be a PNG because I've had no reason to support multiple formats.
 - Otherwise, it is a text clue, and the content of the line will be the clue itself.

+The four clues in a puzzle do not have to be of the same type.

 Walls
 -----